 Home Testing Kits

-Home Testing kits can also be collected from the War Memorial Hall or from the mobile testing bus.
+Home Testing kits can also be collected from:

 How to take a Lateral Flow Test

 Access the Lateral Flow Device Step-By-Step Guide with Professor Jason Leitch, which can be found in multiple languages here: Coronavirus (COVID-19): How to do a rapid lateral flow device (LFD) test at home | NHS inform